oliviawestmacottssw/SSW.Rules.Content/rules/do-you-install-the-android-versions/rule.md

 ---

-Installing MS Lync client on Andriod devices.
+​​Installing MS Lync client on Andriod devices.
 Employees should be contactable no matter if they are in the office or not  (at a client).
 By installing the Lync client, everyone knows where they are and if they are available to take calls or answer questions that may arise.
 1. Search for “Lync” in the [Play store](https://play.google.com/store)
 ![ Search for Lync in Playstore](241b2b_android_playstore.png)